AMID Logo E-BAY Logo

 4. Wholly assembled;

-5. If there are 2,3 or more MANUFACTURING PROCESSES, then do to THE LAST COUNTRY where it had been done.
+5. If there are 2,3, or more MANUFACTURING PROCESSES, then due to THE LAST COUNTRY where it was done.

 About AMID | Contacts | Privacy & Cookies | Give $20, Get $20 | Troubleshooting | Site Map | Customer reviews